History Files

 1893

 Siam has been refusing to give way to French advances along the Mekong, so French ships make a show of strength off Bangkok.
-Later in the year, on the advice of their British advisors, Siam withdraws from the eastern bank of the Mekong and gives official recognition to French Indochina and its protectorate of Laos within the evacuated territory.
+Later in the year, on the advice of their British allies, Siam withdraws from the eastern bank of the Mekong and gives official recognition to French Indochina and its protectorate of Laos within the evacuated territory.

 1903